openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 ## Issue Types

 Janeway comes with two issue types built in: "Issue" and "Collection".
-Collections differ in so much as they are not a primary issue for a paper but tend to be collections of papers with similar topics across multiple issues.
-So an article may be in the Thomas Pynchon Collection but its primary issue may be Volume 1 Issue 2 2019.
-You can also define your own issue types in the Django admin area. <!-- missing hyperlink -->

 ## Volumes